Q: What Gear Do I Need? – Uniforms and Equipment

 A: Games are played on Saturdays at either 8.00am or 10.15am, 12:30pm or 3pm depending on your child’s age group and the draw.
 Games usually go for approximately 1.5 hours – 2 hours depending on the age group.
 In some age groups (eg Tee-ball and Little League Minors) there may be an occasional mid-week or twilight game scheduled.

-The competition draw for teams from Little League – u20s is posted on the Baseball Queensland site.
+A link to the GBL competition draw for teams from Little League – u20s is found on the home page of our website.
 Tee-ball and Little League Minors are part of the Brisbane Metro competition.
-Parents of those players will be emailed the draw.
+The link to that draw is also available on our website home page.

 Q: Are all the games played locally?